mr3zas/Mikrotik-on-Linux/README.md

 # Installation Instructions

-With this script, you can automatically install Mikrotik CHR by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/) OR leave the link request empty to install version 7.8 by default.
+With this script, you can automatically install Mikrotik CHR on your VPS by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/) OR leave the link request empty to install version 7.8 by default.
 #

 Copy the content of the attached *.sh file based on your VPS host and run the below commands